nychealth/EH-dataportal/content/data-explorer/waterways.md

 *Bacteria levels show that water exceeds minimum standards*

-Since the 1990s, harbor-wide surface water fecal coliform levels have been below the state standard for fishing and boating (2,000 cells per 100mL, from 5+ samples) and bathing and other recreation (200 cells per 100 mL from 5+ samples).
+Since the 1990s, harbor-wide surface water fecal coliform levels have been well below the state standard for fishing and boating (2,000 cells per 100mL, from 5+ samples) and bathing and other recreation (200 cells per 100 mL from 5+ samples).

 Since the NYC DEP began monitoring enterococci in the early 2000s, enterococci levels have remained better than the state bathing standard.
-This means the average (geometric mean) is 35 or less cells/100mL, and no single sample exceeds 104 cells/100 mL.
 Short-term spikes in bacteria may occur after heavy rain.

 *Dissolved oxygen levels show that water exceeds minimum standards*

-NYC DEP reports the average levels of dissolved oxygen harbor-wide, from surface and bottom water, on an annual basis.
+NYC DEP reports the open water summer average levels of dissolved oxygen harbor-wide, from surface and bottom water, on an annual basis.
 Levels above the state standard (5.0 mg/L) indicate a harbor suitable to most aquatic life forms.
-Since the 1990s, surface and bottom water dissolved oxygen levels have been above New York State standards for fishing and boating (4.0 mg/L) as well as for bathing and other recreational use (5.0 mg/L).
-Levels continue to improve.
+Since the 1990s, the annual summer average for surface and bottom water dissolved oxygen levels of open water sites have been above New York State standards.

 For more information on harbor quality, [please visit the most recent report from the NYC DEP Harbor Survey Report](https://www.nyc.gov/site/dep/water/harbor-water-quality.page).
 For information on current beach water quality, [please visit DOHMH's beach water quality map](https://a816-dohbesp.nyc.gov/IndicatorPublic/Beaches/).